 Her research has focused on the politics of everyday culture, from film discussion groups, rap music, and performance art in her first book Cuba Represent! to community media, murals, and popular fiestas in her second book on Venezuela, Who Can Stop the Drums?
 Through her work she has developed an ethnographic approach as a way of understanding urban politics and culture.
 Her third book, Close to the Edge explores whether the musical subculture of hip hop could create and sustain new global solidarities.
-Her current project traces the contemporary use of storytelling by social movements in a range of global contexts, including immigrant worker social movements in New York City.
+Her current book project is entitled, "Mobilizing Stories: The Contemporary Uses of Storytelling."
+It traces the use of storytelling by states, NGOs, and social movements in a range of global contexts, including immigrant worker social movements in New York City.

-Fernandes has written about black popular culture, global hip hop, and social movements in both academic journals and popular forums, including The New York Times, The Nation, The Huffington Post, American Prospect, and Colorlines.
+Fernandes has written about global forms of black popular culture, hip hop, and social movements in both academic journals and popular forums, including The New York Times, The Nation, The Huffington Post, American Prospect, and Colorlines.
 Her work has been reprinted in several languages, including Spanish, Portuguese, German, and French and she has translations forthcoming in Italian and Chinese.

 Fernandes has appeared widely in the media, including MSNBC, NPR, NY1, American Public Radio, BBC, ABC Australia, Radio Nation on Air America, the Michael Eric Dyson Show, GRITtv with Laura Flanders, Worldfocus with Martin Savidge, Columbia News Tonight, WBAI, WNYC, KALW's Your Call, KPFA with Davey D, KERA's Think, and Against the Grain on KPFA.
 She has appeared on international news stations such as Russia Today TV and Spanish-language NTN24.
 She has been featured in New York's Daily News and was the subject of a radio documentary on ABC Australia.
 Her work has been cited in the New York Times, LA Times, Christian Science Monitor, Chronicle of Higher Education, Al Jazeera English, and CBS News.
 She has lectured widely at many universities, museums, film festivals, music festivals, and conferences.